mstocco/mariostoc.co/content/traininglog/20210801-ironman2021-8weeksout.md

 ### NOTES
 Total Time: **60 minutes** &nbsp; Distance: **24 km**

 I had an errand to run at Uptown and I took my road bike.
-From there, I rode the mostly bike path loop up to _Wale Road_ then double ping back through _Esquimalt_.
+From there, I rode the mostly bike path loop up to _Wale Road_ then doubling back through _Esquimalt_.

 My energy was low after work today.
 The weather was cloudy with a gusty SW wind.